Weak lending highlights tough outlook for UK

 "The rise in unsecured consumer credit suggests increased "stressed borrowing" is occurring with more people having to borrow to help finance their spending," said Howard Archer, economist at IHS Global Insight.

-Sportswear retailer JJB Sports JJB.L became the latest store chain to report higher than expected losses and warn of a grim outlook as Britons cut back spending on non-essential items.
+Sportswear retailer JJB Sports became the latest store chain to report higher than expected losses and warn of a grim outlook as Britons cut back spending on non-essential items.
+(Editing by Ron Askew)